imankulov/pickle-compat/README.md

 '\x80\x02U\x05helloq\x00.'
 ```

-In Python 3, Guido introduced a new version of the protocol, intentionally make it backward-incompatible with Python2.7.
+In Python 3, Guido introduced a new version of the protocol, intentionally make it backward-incompatible with Python 2.7.
 [See the commit](https://github.com/python/cpython/commit/f41698169198b32eecd60337a9437ea8c1714380).
 The comment around the `DEFAULT_PROTOCOL` constant warns, "We intentionally write a protocol that Python 2.x cannot read; there are too many issues with that."

-The main takeaway from us is that if we want to have a backward- and forward-compatible code, we can only use protocols that both Python2 and Python3 understand: from 0 to 2 inclusive.
+The main takeaway from us is that if we want to have a backward- and forward-compatible code, we can only use protocols that both Python 2 and Python 3 understand: from 0 to 2 inclusive.

 ## Pickle format and pickletools